envato/bundle-update-buildkite-plugin/README.md

 1. Use a docker container which you have prebuilt (or sourced) with all the required dependencies.

-2. You can specify a script location which will be executed prior to running the bundle update.
+2. You can specify a script location or shell command which will be executed prior to running the bundle update.
 Here you can install and configure the container as needed.

 ```yml